G. Janardhana Reddy: Daughter's Wedding

-Arrest
+Arrest and conviction

 Reddy was arrested on 5 September 2011 by the CBI, and taken to Hyderabad, Andhra Pradesh.
 He is accused of involvement in illegal mining of iron ore in Bellary in Karnataka and Anantapur in Andhra Pradesh.
 This investigation is the culmination of a recommendation to the Income Tax Department and CBI by the former Andhra Pradesh chief minister K. Rosaiah and is not directly related to the findings of Karnataka Lokayukta Santosh Hegde.
 Once the CBI Court heard the lawyers' representations, he along with his brother-in-law, B. V. Srinivas Reddy, was remanded to judicial custody and sent to Chanchalguda Central Jail.
 The CBI also arrested senior officers of the IAS and IRS during ongoing investigations.
 On 4 August 2012, a CBI court extended the judicial custody of Janardhana Reddy and four others arrested in the illegal mining case until 7 September.
 On 21 January 2015, the Supreme Court granted his bail.
 The Supreme court agreed to hear Janardhana Reddy's appeal to visit Ballari on 24 May 2021.

 The CBI court in Hyderabad on 6 May 2025 convicted Gali Janardhan Reddy and three others in the Obulapuram Mining Company (OMC) illegal mining case.
 After a long 13-year trial, the court sentenced them to seven years' imprisonment and imposed a fine of Rs 10,000 on each.